Zickydeng/Max_Fitness_Salesforce/README.md

+# MAX_FITNESS
+*MAX FITNESS* is an event management software that help to manage events very effectively along with the attendees & location information.
+This project invloved 15 milestone from object setup to integration and finally deployment to production and of course with the test code coverage as well.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.